preethz2567/Muthirai/README.md

 > **முத்திரை** • */mu-thi-rai/*
 > *noun* : A seal, signet, or cryptographic mark of authenticity.

 Muthirai is an enterprise-grade brand identity enforcement and drift analytics platform.
-In an era where AI-generated content can dilute brand voice, Muthirai acts as a cryptographic seal of authenticity—ensuring that every piece of outbound content adheres to your established brand identity while maintaining distinctiveness against generic industry baselines.
+In an era where AI-generated content can dilute brand voice, Muthirai acts as a cryptographic seal of authenticity ensuring that every piece of outbound content adheres to your established brand identity while maintaining distinctiveness against generic industry baselines.